 CentOS is a Linux distribution that attempts to provide a free, enterprise-class, community-supported computing platform which aims to be functionally compatible with its upstream source, Red Hat Enterprise Linux (RHEL).
 Therefore, the solution basically are same.

-Actually, we just need to install acpi daemon and qemu guest agent in ourguest and set the services start on boot.
+Actually, we just need to install acpi daemon and qemu guest agent in our CentOS 6 guest and set the services start on boot.

 yum install acpid qemu-guest-agent -y

 Then, you can reboot your virtual machine gracefully now.